A Catalog of First-Order Electroweak Phase Transitions in the Standard Model Effective Field Theory

 We also emphasize that the construction of the catalog does not cover all possible EFT extensions of the SM.
 For example, the Higgs Effective Field Theory (HEFT) is a superset of the SMEFT, and additionally covers, e.g., cases with BSM fields that decouple only after EWSB.
 The electroweak phase transition within the HEFT has been studied in e.g.~\cite{Banta:2022rwg, Alonso:2023jsi}, though as of yet there are no such studies that use the modern methods of dimensional reduction.
 Their perturbative accuracy is hence not yet well established.
 We encourage interested parties to explore what a dimensionally reduced HEFT would entail.
 Note that the construction of the HEFT relies on the technique of functional matching~\cite{Cohen:2020fcu}---the same technique used to construct e.g. the radiative symmetry breaking potential.
 Performing a functional matching from the HEFT to a 3D theory which includes the pertinent operators could perhaps be a fruitful approach.

+It is important to comment on the expected impact of NLO corrections on our findings.
+As we note in Secs.~\ref{ssec:first-order} and \ref{ssec:GW}, our analysis represents a leading-order framework, and we have emphasized that higher-order corrections are necessary for precision predictions.
+We anticipate that NLO corrections will refine, rather than invalidate, the qualitative classification presented in our catalog.
+Their primary effect would be to quantitatively shift the boundaries between the phenomenological regions depicted in figure \ref{fig:res-cphi-lambda}, i.e.~the sharp vertical lines, which represent our LO estimates based on the analysis in Sec.~\ref{ssec:first-order}, would be replaced by theoretical uncertainty bands.
+However, the existence of these distinct scenarios, i.e. tree-level barriers, radiative barriers, is a direct consequence of the features of the potential which we identify using our power-counting framework.
+Our work provides a map of the SMEFT landscape, which is a necessary prerequisite for targeted NLO studies in the future.

-This paper has laid the necessary groundwork for some future studies.
-Lattice studies can be performed, to better understand the phase portrait of $\mathrm{SU}(2)+\phi^6+$Higgs.
+For example, lattice studies can be performed, to better understand the phase portrait of $\mathrm{SU}(2)+\phi^6+$Higgs.